systemcarl/weblog/outlines/about-me.md

     - Science is not just a body of knowledge or a collection of disciplines.
     - Understanding and applying the scientific method helps us establish objective facts about the world.
-    - Without science, conclusions are biased but individual observations.
+        - However, scientific hypotheses cannot be proved true, only disproved as false.
 - Scientific literacy is important for everyone, not just academics.
-    - I've committed a significant amount of time to learning and teaching within the scientific community.
-    - A scientific approach to problem solving provides a reliable framework for finding objective solutions to complex problems.
+    - It is essential to be able to critically evaluate information in a world dependent on science and technology,
+    - The necessity of scientific literacy has motivated my pursuit of education.
+    - The goal is to investigate problems and share the knowledge gained.

+#### Continuous Education
+- I have continued my education in parallel with my career.
-- Currently, I am working on a M.Sc. thesis in Psychology
+    - Currently, I am working on a M.Sc. thesis in Psychology.
     - My research is centered around understanding the spatial characteristics of [vesper bat] echolocation.
         - Much of the work is focused on audio signal analysis and computational modelling.
+    - My study was in the Department Of Psychology, Neuroscience & Behaviour at McMaster University.
+        - Course work and assistantships extended my education beyond the discipline of physics.
-    - My study has taught me the nuance of statistical analysis and scientific writing.
+        - I learned the nuance of statistical analysis and scientific writing.
-- I plan to continue my research between the fields of computer science, psychology, and physics.
+- Studying science taught me a scientific approach to problem solving provides a reliable framework for finding objective solutions.
+    - Complex problems require a systematic approach.
+    - Observing, research, experimentation, and analysis are all essential steps in addressing any enigmatic problem.
+    - I have learned how to apply this methodology to my work through concurrent education and practical experience.

+#### Science of Software
-    - Over the last few decades the primary goal of information technology has been to build systems and interfaces that are approachable and intuitive to the human user.
+- The goal of information technology has been to build intuitive systems and interfaces
-    - Recent goals of computer science are to perceive and react to the real physical world.
+    - Recent advancements in computer science have been in pursuit of creating technology that can intuitively perceive and react to the external world.
+        - This is an interesting topic of psychology.
-    - Ultimately, there is much to be learned still across all these fields, especially their intersections.
+    - There is still much to be learned about how to build systems that satisfy our current ambitions.
+    - Further technological advancements will require scientific discovery.
+- I plan to continue my research within the fields of computer science, psychology, and physics.
+    - Experimenting with modern technologies provides endless opportunity to make observations and collect data.
+    - The modularity of software solutions allows new solutions to be applied to problems outside their domain.
-    - My priority is primarily to build technology, but I hope that effort will also contribute to the scientific community.
+    - My priority is primarily to build technology through scientific practice.
+    - I hope my efforts will also contribute to future scientific research and education.

 ### Modern, Accessible Technology
 - My time over the last 5 years has been spent writing software and building web